Error handling

 403 Forbidden

-The API key is valid but does not have permission for the requested action.
-This may mean your plan does not include access to the requested model.
+The API key is valid but lacks permission for the requested action.
+Your plan may not include access to the requested Mira model.

 404 Not Found